Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/05-fine-tune-drop/README.md

 # 05 Fine tune drop

-We already have a very basic kanban board, let's start refining it (this can take up to 80% of the development time of a project :)).
+We already have implemented a very basic kanban board, let's start refining it (this can take up to 80% of the development time of a project :)).

 Right now, when we drop the card, we're not sure where it will be dropped - on top of the card?
 Below it?

 As a first step, let's show a _ghost card_ indicating the position where it will be placed.
 Later on, we could consider having a top area (for dropping the card above) and a bottom area (for dropping the card below).

+> If you are looking for more refined solution you can check the line separator solution in the [Pragamatic Drag And Drop Examples](https://atlassian.design/components/pragmatic-drag-and-drop/examples/), if you want us to implement this separator step by step, please open an issue and we will delighted of adding it.

 ## Step by step